-For a complete list of the types of NerveCenter objects that you can export, see the section, More about Exporting Objects on page 399.
+For a complete list of the types of NerveCenter objects that you can export, see the section, Exporting NerveCenterObjects and Nodes to Other Servers on page 357.

-NerveCenter ships with object and behavior model files (.mod) that include fixes and vendorspecific behavior models.
+NerveCenter ships with object and behavior model files (.mod) that include fixes and vendor-specific behavior models.
 Because not everyone will want to use them, these objects and models are not loaded into the NerveCenter database by default.
 With the import feature, you can load these definitions into your NerveCenter database.
-For complete information about exporting and importing nodes, objects, and behavior models see the following sections: